polarbearsam/ACM-Minecraft-Example-Mod/README.md

 This mod template is designed to help you get started making a basic Minecraft mod.
 This README file contains a basic guide to set up a development environment and test your mod.

+**This branch contains the finished mod with a new block added to the game.
+It's recommended to start with the main branch instead!**
+Use this branch if you're stuck on the main branch or want to copy a portion of the code.

 This template is designed to create a mod for Minecraft 1.20-1.20.4.
 ## Background Information
 Before beginning, there's a few things that are important that you know.
 Unlike many modern games, Minecraft lacks